 Explain why you love it.
 Along with saying how you fit your hobby into your life, add a brief explanation of why you love the hobby.
 Perhaps you like gardening because you find being outside calming.
 Maybe you play team sports because you love working with other people.
-By explaining why you love it, the employer will get a better sense of who you are and what makes you tick.
+By explaining why, the employer will get a better sense of who you are and what makes you tick.

 Keep it brief.
 Even though you want to include all of this information, you still want to keep your answer brief.
 Don't go on a 10-minute monologue about your favorite plant, or your past five camping trips.
 This question is not meant to be a big part of the interview.